swiss-art-research-net/docs.swissartresearch/docs/et/event.md

 ### Participation

-The use of documenting events in historical study comes especially in tracing the interaction of actors, ideas and things in time and the evolution of the connections that are created between them.
+The use of documenting events in historical studies comes especially in tracing the interaction of actors, ideas and things in time and the evolution of the connections that are created between them.
 Events are nexuses in which actors, ideas and things participate.
 They can also be the junction for the creation of new ideas.
 The descriptors gathered here focus on the typical participants to events in the sense of planned social occasions, especially in a formal context.
 Therefore they focus on agents and their roles, documents and document production, as well as the use of particular implements (e.g. famous pens) in the carrying out of events.

 <table>
   <tr>